Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 ## 6.1 Concordance index<a class="anchor" id="cindex"></a>

 For the evaluation of survival analysis models the performance measures need to take censored data into account.
-The most common evaluation metric in survival analysis is the **concordance index**.
+The most common evaluation metric in survival analysis is the **concordance index** (c-index).
 It shows the model's ability to correctly provide a reliable ranking of the survival times based on the individual risk scores.
 The idea behind concordance is that a subject that dies at time *t* should have a higher risk at time *t* than a subject who survives beyond time *t*.

 * The concordance index expresses the proportion of concordant pairs in a dataset, thus estimates the probability that, for a random pair of individuals, the predicted survival times of the two individuals have the same ordering as their true survival times.
 A concordance index of 1 represents a model with perfect prediction, an index of 0.5 is equal to random prediction.
 [23]